Srinivasa-Pradeep/Time-Complexity-Guide/README.md

     ```

   * **$O(2^n)$ - Exponential Time**
     An algorithm with this complexity doubles its runtime with each single addition to the input set.
 These algorithms are typically impractical for anything but very small input sizes.
-They often arise from brute-force solutions that explore all possible subsets of the input.[30, 31]
+They often arise from brute-force solutions that explore all possible subsets of the input.

-      * **Examples:** Recursive calculation of Fibonacci numbers without memoization, finding all subsets of a set (the power set).[5, 32]
+      * **Examples:** Recursive calculation of Fibonacci numbers without memoization, finding all subsets of a set (the power set).

   * **$O(n\!)$ - Factorial Time**
     This is one of the worst-performing complexity classes.
 The runtime grows factorially with the input size.
 Such algorithms are only feasible for extremely small values of $n$.

-      * **Examples:** Brute-force solution to the Traveling Salesman Problem, generating all permutations of a set.[26, 33]
+      * **Examples:** Brute-force solution to the Traveling Salesman Problem, generating all permutations of a set.

   * **$O(k)$ - Parameterized Complexity**
     Sometimes, an algorithm's runtime depends on a parameter that is not the primary input size $n$.
 This parameter is often denoted by $k$.
 If $k$ is a fixed constant, then $O(k)$ simplifies to $O(1)$.
-However, if $k$ is a variable that can grow, it must be included in the complexity analysis, leading to complexities like $O(n+k)$ or $O(n \\cdot k)$.[34, 35]
+However, if $k$ is a variable that can grow, it must be included in the complexity analysis, leading to complexities like $O(n+k)$ or $O(n \\cdot k)$.

 | Big O Notation | Name | Growth with $n$ | Example Algorithm |
 | :--- | :--- | :--- | :--- |